Skip to content

 Control Range Description

-FMT toggle
+FMT / PITCH / BOTH toggle

-A FMT โ€” PITCH BOTH segmented toggle sits between the two knob rows.
+A FMT โ€” PITCH โ€” BOTH segmented toggle sits between the two knob rows.
 It controls how MIDI notes interact with the spectral frame:

 State Behaviour

 PITCH Pitch-only โ€” notes re-pitch the frame without preserving formants.
+The classic phase-vocoder pitch shift; high notes will sound "chipmunked" on speech-like material.

 Knobs (bottom row)